 Jessica has a degree in Philosophy from UCLA.
 She lives in Mariposa with her husband and two daughters.
 Her favorite pastime is an evening walk on the Stockton Creek Preserve with her daughters, discussing what they find.

-As Stewardship Manager some of Gary’s responsibilities include resource management and maintenance of SFC’s six preserves, monitoring conservation easements and working with landowners as well as assisting in new project development.
+As Stewardship Program Manager some of Gary’s responsibilities include resource management and maintenance of SFC’s eight preserves, monitoring conservation easements and working with landowners as well as assisting in new project development.
 Gary has been with SFC since April 2014.

 Melissa Odell, Conservation Project Manager/Biologist

 Melissa grew up in the Madera County foothills and has relocated to Mariposa.
 Since 2005, she has been working in the field of wildlife biology and management, ranging from private lands conservation to environmental documentation and consultation.
 The majority of her research and professional experience has taken place in Central Valley wetlands, grasslands and agricultural areas, as well as the Central Sierra foothills and mountain meadows.
 Melissa’s specialties include avian and amphibian surveys, ecology, and impact analysis, rangeland and wetland management, and ArcGIS analysis and mapping.
 She holds a Master of Science degree in Avian Science from the University of California, Davis, and a Bachelor of Science degree in Wildlife Management and Conservation from Humboldt State University.